Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 \subsection{Influence of the quantum metric}

-We also study different versions of the extended Lieb lattice shown in Fig.\ref{fig:lattices} c).
+We also study different versions of the extended Lieb lattice shown in Fig.~\ref{fig:lattices} c).
 These different versions are called the diagonal, the x-directional and the decorated versions.
 All of these lattices have two degenerate flat bands at zero energy and three orbitals where these flat bands reside, resulting in a flat-band ratio of $2/3$, which is larger than the $1/2$ ratio of the original Lieb lattice.
 Thus, based on the results from the previous section, we could expect the critical temperatures of all the different versions to be larger than that of the original Lieb lattice.
-However, as seen from Fig.\ref{fig:diff_versions_SFW} a), the x-directional and decorated versions have a nearly identical critical temperature to the original Lieb lattice.
-Thus, in this case, the behavior in the critical temperatures for these versions fails to follow the flat-band ratio.
+Figure~\ref{fig:fig4} a) confirms this expectation, showing higher critical temperatures across the different versions compared to the original Lieb lattice.
+However, while the flat-band ratio predicts that $T_c$ of the different versions is approximately 1.3 times that of the original lattice, the DMFT critical temperatures are much closer to the original one.

-Figure~\ref{fig:diff_versions_SFW} b) shows the square roots of the determinants of the superfluid weights and the BKT transition temperatures for the different versions.
+Figure~\ref{fig:fig4} b) shows the square roots of the determinants of the superfluid weights $\sqrt{\mathrm{det} D}$ and the BKT transition temperatures $T_{BKT}$ for the different versions.
 The flat-band ratio does not predict the behavior of $T_{BKT}$ since all the different versions have different BKT temperatures while having the same flat-band ratio.
 Furthermore, $T_{BKT}$ is larger for the original Lieb lattice than the decorated version, even though the decorated version has a larger flat-band ratio.
-These results show that while the flat-band ratio gives good predictions of the behavior of the critical temperature for some extensions of the Lieb lattice, it does not work for all of them.
-This suggests that there is some other key quantity affecting the behavior.
+These results show that while the flat-band ratio can predict the qualitative behavior of the critical temperature of the superfluid weight, it fails to predict $T_{BKT}$, which is the true critical temperature of superconductivity in 2D.
+However, we see that the zero temperature $\sqrt{\mathrm{det} D}$, which usually gives only the upper limit for the $T_{BKT}$, can predict the qualitative behavior of $T_{BKT}$ in the different versions of the extended Lieb lattice: x-directional version has the largest $T_{BKT}$ followed by the diagonal and then the decorated version, exactly in the order of their zero temperature $\sqrt{\mathrm{det} D}$.
+Furthermore, we see that $T_{BKT}$ of the original Lieb is smaller than that of the extended Lieb, even though these have the same zero temperature $\sqrt{\mathrm{det} D}$.
+This is caused by the smaller $T_c$ of the original Lieb, which is, in turn, predicted by the smaller flat-band ratio.
+Thus, the flat-band ratio and the zero-temperature superfluid weight combined provide a good estimate of the behavior of $T_{BKT}$.